-- In the Password field, type your account password. - In the Name field, type a descriptive name for the API token that indicates how or where you will to use the token. - In the Apply to area, optionally select a service to limit the API token to a single service. - In the Set a scope area, select one or more checkboxes to set a token's scope:
+- In the Password field, type your account password. - In the Name field, type a descriptive name for the API token that indicates how or where you will to use the token. - In the Apply to area, optionally select a service to restrict the service-level access of the token to one service. - In the Set a scope area, select one or more checkboxes to set a token's scope:

-- Global API access (global): Allows access to all endpoints, including purging. - Purge select content (purge\select): Allows purging with surrogate-key and URL.
-Does not include the ability to purge all cache. - Purge full cache (purge\all): Allows purging an entire service via purge\all (/api/purge#purge\bee5ed1a0cfd541e8b9f970a44718546) API request. - Read-only access (global:read): Allows read-only access to account information, configuration, and stats. - In the Set a token expiration area, optionally set the API token to expire on a specified date.
+- Global API access (global): Allows access to all endpoints, including purging. - Purge select content (purge_select): Allows purging with surrogate-key and URL.
+Does not include the ability to purge all cache. - Purge full cache (purge_all): Allows purging an entire service via purge_all (/api/purge#purge_bee5ed1a0cfd541e8b9f970a44718546) API request. - Read-only access (global:read): Allows read-only access to account information, configuration, and stats. - In the Set a token expiration area, optionally set the API token to expire on a specified date.
 After a token expires, using it for any request will return an HTTP 401 response. - 5.
 Click the Create button to create the new API token.
 The string that comprises the token appears.